 A bite plate is a small acrylic retainer that is used to correct a deep bite.
 A bite plate also helps prevent the lower front teeth from hitting the roof of the mouth, which can cause sores.

-A distalizer may be used to correct how back teeth bite together when one or more has come in abnormally.
-A distalizer works by moving upper teeth backwards into their correct position, usually before braces are placed on your teeth.
-Distalizer arms are attached to the upper teeth on both sides of your mouth, and an elastic band is attached to the top and bottom teeth.
+A Carriere may be used to correct how back teeth bite together.
+A Carriere works by moving upper teeth backwards into their correct position, usually before braces are placed on your teeth.
+A Carriere is attached to the upper teeth and an elastic band is attached from the Carriere to a hook on the lower.
 Within a few months, this process slowly moves the teeth into their proper place.

 If you are still growing and have an overbite or underbite, headgear can help modify the jaw’s growth pattern.
 Headgear helps control the growth of the upper jaw while the lower jaw continues to grow naturally.
 Headgears can be worn either prior to or in conjunction with braces.